Greek Letters and Star Names in the AAVSO

 Since most computer-search algorithms (at least, those used by the AAVSO) are case-independent, using lowercase mu or nu isn't a solution.
 The GCVS uses a period (.) after the Greek letter, as in "mu.
 CEP".
 VSX uses "* mu Cep".
 Both of these are awkward, and sometimes are not compatible with software interpretation, and are not intuitive to observers unfamiliar with the convention.

-The General Catalogue of Variable Stars (GCVS) is the official reference publication on variable star names, and it uses the Russian spelling of Greek letters.
-However, in Russian, μ and ν are spelled mu and nu, so that is not a solution for those letters.
+The General Catalogue of Variable Stars (GCVS) is the official reference publication on variable star names, and it uses a variant of the English transliteration of the Cyrillic text for the Russian spelling of Greek letters.
+However, in English-transliterated Russian, μ and ν are spelled mu and nu, so that is not a solution for those letters.

-Following the GCVS convention, the AAVSO has decided to use the Russian spelling of all Greek letters in the AAVSO International Database.
+Following the GCVS convention, the AAVSO has decided to use their spelling of all Greek letters in the AAVSO International Database.
 After discussion with Nikolai Samus of the GCVS team, it was decided that for μ and ν the spellings "miu" and "niu" would be used.